nmcl/scratch/graalvm/README.md

 Some GraalVM related work.
-Includes examples (some from the official Graal site) but also attempts to make Narayana transactions work.
+Includes examples (some from the official GraalVM project site) but also attempts to make Narayana transactions work.

 Remember to do something like the following: